rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --log-framelist
 FOR DEBUG ONLY!
 Output debug log for avsw/avhw reader.

+### --log-packets
+FOR DEBUG ONLY!
+Output debug log for packets read in avsw/avhw reader.

+### --option-file &lt;string&gt;
+File which containes a list of options to be used.
+Line feed is treated as a blank, therefore an option or a value of it should not splitted in multiple lines.

 ### --max-procfps &lt;int&gt;
-Set the upper limit of transcoding speed.
+Set the upper limit of transcode speed.
 The default is 0 (= unlimited).

 This could be used when you want to encode multiple stream and you do not want one stream to use up all the power of CPU or GPU.
 ```